 You can file an objection with the tax inspector within six weeks after the date of the income tax assessment.
 You can also submit a request for an ex officio reduction.

 The request for ex officio reduction must be submitted within five years after the end of the calendar year to which the request relates.
 Jurisprudence from a date after the assessment became irrevocably determined does not lead to an ex officio reduction, unless the State Secretary of Finance decides otherwise.
-Therefore, the Inspector will reject a request (for legal restoration) from a taxpayer who has not timely filed an objection against the income tax assessment.
+Therefore, the Inspector will reject a request (for legal redress) from a taxpayer who has not timely filed an objection against the income tax assessment.
 You can object to this rejection and file an appeal.

 The Dutch Cabinet needs time to convert the Box 3 system to one based on the actual return.
 This new system is not expected until 2027 at the earliest.
 For this reason, the Cabinet has introduced bridging legislation as of the year 2023.
-In concrete terms, this means that you will pay tax based on the flat-rate savings variant used for the legal restoration.
+In concrete terms, this means that you will pay tax based on the flat-rate savings variant used for the legal redress.
 In other words, you will pay tax based on the deemed returns on your real asset mix, where there are three categories: your bank deposits, your other assets and your debts.

 We discuss below the main change in the flat-rate savings variant for 2023 to 2026 compared to the flat-rate savings variant for the years 2017 to 2022.